This is the most comprehensive guide to sectional sofas / sectional couches in 2021.

 Tailor made to fit perfectly, we offer more ways to build the sectional exactly according to your preference.

-The slipcovers also have the added benefit of being machine washable for easy maintenance.
+Plus, the slipcovers also have the added benefit of being machine washable for easy maintenance.

 Use them as an alternate pair of covers when one is being washed, or as a more economical option to extend the life of sofas with damaged and faded covers.